carlhoerberg/sprockets-torquebox-cache/README.markdown

 Gemfile:

     gem 'sprockets'
-    gem 'sprockets-cache-redis'
+    gem 'sprockets-torquebox-cache'
     ...

 config.ru:

     require 'sprockets-cache-redis'
     env = Sprockets::Environment.new
-    env.cache = Sprockets::Cache::RedisStore.new(redis, 'sprockets')
+    env.cache = Sprockets::Cache::Torquebox.new(Torquebox::Infinispan::Cache.new())
     ...

-Where the first argument is a Redis connection, and the other (which is optional) is a key_prefix.
+Only pass it an instance of Torquebox::Infinispan::Cache.

 License
 -------